josh-padnick/JoshPadnick.com/content/post/41-a-proposal-for-a-new-type-of-media-source - Copy/index.md

 ---
-title: "A Proposal for a new type of media source 'True News'"
+title: "A Proposal for a new type of media source: \"True News\""
 date: 2016-11-25T00:00:00-07:00
 draft: false
 categories: